How Amazon EKS Brings Best of Kubernetes and Amazon Web Services

 Extending AWS IAM to Kubernetes RBAC

-AWS’ identity and access management (IAM) is one of the best identity platforms in the industry.
-The modular design based on users, groups, policies and roles deliver the right level of granularity for defining the authentication and authorization schemes.
+AWS’ identity and access management (IAM) are one of the best identity platforms in the industry.
+The modular design based on users, groups, policies, and roles delivers the right level of granularity for defining the authentication and authorization schemes.

 Kubernetes also has a well-defined role-based access control (RBAC) in the form of service accounts, cluster roles, and role binding.

 Amazon is leveraging an open source project called Authenticator for AWS built by Heptio.
 This authenticator bridges the gap between AWS IAM and Kubernetes RBAC.
 Based on the Webhook mode of Kubernetes authorization, the tool checks with IAM each time an operation is performed.